-Integration of fields such as awareness, employee training, culture, social aspects, laws, International Corporation, and prosecutions are needed to blend with technical solutions to tackle cybercrime.
-Of course, it is very important to understand how cybercriminals plan attacks.
+Integration of fields such as awareness, employee training, culture, social aspects, laws, International corporations, and prosecutions are needed to blend with technical solutions to tackle cybercrime.
+Of course, it is essential to understand how cybercriminals plan attacks.

 The creation of national governance and International entities formed by various countries to prosecute cybercriminals are areas to be improved.
-Cybersecurity is a global responsibility and, therefore, should be jointly handled by major countries across the globe, if not all.
+Cybersecurity is a global responsibility and should be jointly handled by major countries across the globe, if not all.
 Train your employees.
-Give them the right technology, and always be woke to avoid the fatal damages caused by cybercriminal activities.
+Please give them the right technology, and always be woke to avoid the fatal damages caused by cybercriminal activities.

 Joseph Ochieng’was born and raised in Kisumu, Kenya.
 He studied civil engineering as first degree and later on pursued bachelors in information technology from the technical university of Kenya.
 His educational background has given him the broad base from which to approach topics such as cybersecurity, civil and structural engineering.
 When he is not reading or writing about the various loopholes in cyber defense, the he is probably doing structural design or watching la Casa de Papel .
 You can connect with Joseph via twitter @engodundo or email him via firstname.lastname@example.org for email about new article releases”